 Counter Bias Training Simulation

-A reality-based training program, grounded in rigorous experimental research, designed to help police officers identify and overcome implicit biases.
+A reality-based training program, grounded in extensive research, designed to help police officers identify and overcome implicit biases.

-The purpose of Counter Bias Training Simulation (CBTSim) is to repeatedly expose officers to multiple realistic scenarios in a use-of-force simulator.
-In the various simulations, the suspect’s characteristics, e.g. age, gender, race, or socio-economic status, are not predictably related to the outcome, or whether or not use of deadly force on the part of the officer is required.
+The purpose of Counter Bias Training Simulation (CBTSim) is to repeatedly expose officers to multiple realistic "shoot or don't shoot" scenarios in a use-of-force simulator.
+In the various simulations, the suspect’s characteristics, such as age, gender, race, or socio-economic status, are not predictably related to the outcome, or whether use of deadly force on the part of the officer is required.

 The Delivery Method

 Dr. Lois James and Dr. Stephen James received their undergraduate degrees from Trinity College Dublin.
 Both received their Ph.D. in Criminal Justice from WSU in 2011 for Dr. L. James and 2015 for Dr. S. James.

 Lois James, Ph.D. is an Assistant Professor at the WSU College of Nursing.
 Dr. L. James conducts simulated research on the impact of suspect characteristics on decisions to shoot.
 The results of this research have significantly advanced what is known about how suspect race influences police officers during deadly encounters, and have been heavily featured in the mainstream media.

 She is a member of the International Association of Chiefs of Police Research Advisory Council, and has received several honors for her work, including the Best Violence Research Award by the American Psychological Association.

 Stephen James, Ph.D. is an Assistant Research Professor at the WSU College of Medicine.
 Dr. S. James has managed the WSU Simulated Hazardous Operation Tasks (SHOT) lab since 2009.
 His research focuses on training and policy reform to promote police officer legitimacy and safety.
 Dr. S. James also advises law enforcement agencies on policy and training across the U.S. and Canada.